minoobeyzavi/Transpara/inmation/README.md

 Default colors shouldn’t be the same in object properties.
-There should be a way to close all tabs per window ( e.g. all history trends) at once.
+There should be a way to close all tabs per window ( e.g. all history trends) at once. inmation shouldn’t generate data to create an interpolate that looks like steps.

 ## Correction of Data Overlap in Stefan's Custom Script